snori74/linuxupskillchallenge/00-Azure-Free-Tier.md

-# Day 0 - Creating Your Own Server - with AWS Free Tier
+# Day 0 - Creating Your Own Server - with Azure Free Credits

 ## INTRO
 First, you need a server.
 You can't really learn about administering a remote Linux server without having a one of your own - so today we're going get one - completly free!